evodify/hpc-python/notes/README.md

 The `timeit` module can be used also directly inside scripts, see [Documentation of timeit](https://docs.python.org/3/library/timeit.html).

-## cProfile
+### cProfile

-cProfile gather statistics that describes how often and for how long various parts of the program executed.
+*cProfile* gather statistics that describes how often and for how long various parts of the program executed.

-Run the test with cProfile.
+Run the test with *cProfile*:

 ```
 cd performance/cprofile
 python -m cProfile -o profile.dat heat_main.py
 ```

-Explore the collected cProfile stats:
+Explore the collected *cProfile* stats:

 ```
 python -m pstats profile.dat